VicenteFR/Seurat-based_scRNA-seq_Analysis_v2.3/README.md

 ---
 # System requirements

 Please consult the <code>Dependencies</code> file for more details on R dependencies.
 Originally developed on a Linux platform.
+This code was developed with the v3.6.1 of the R environment, so we recommend you run your analysis with this code by using the same R version.

 ---
-# Run example (TO DO)
+# Run examples

 Please see the <code>RunExample</code> file.
+In there, we provide several examples as to how to run the script under scenarios where different goals are established.

 ---
 # Arguments per step